-Referees will be required to source their own watch with stopwatch functionality, this is a cost that will be at their own expense.
+Referees will be required to source their own wrist watch with stopwatch functionality, this is a cost that will be at the referees own expense.
 (A stopwatch is not required for attending the course).
 Whilst a mobile phone offers a stopwatch functionality, this is not an acceptable device for keeping time as a referee.

 Participants over the age of 18 year of age MUST attain a full Working With Children Check (WWCC) in order to become a referee.
-This comes at a cost to the participant, see below for further details. (don't be tempted to apply for the volunteer (free) check as this is not sufficient)
+This comes at a cost of $80 to the participant, see below for further details. (don't be tempted to apply for the volunteer (free) check as this is not sufficient)

 What do I need to bring on the day of the course?

 Comfortable shoes, a hat and running attire (whilst we won’t be running, there will be components of the course which we will do outdoors)

 I am under 18 years of age, do I need to bring my parent/gaurdian along to the course?

 Yes*.
 The opening 30 minutes of the Level 4 Course will explore expectations, what its like to referee, our internal protocols and briefly touch on procedures within the Sutherland Shire Football Referees Association.
 It is recommended that a parent or guardian of a participant whom is under 18 years of age attend this opening session.
 This section of the course will also be helpful for adults attending the course.